 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Ramin Kohanteb/The Pearson Institute

 Research and Policy

-While at Harris, Yano worked as an intern with the United States Marshals Service, helping to revise and update standard operating procedures of the Northern District of Illinois Office.
-During the summer of 2019, Yano will be working as a Policy Research Assistant with the Crime and Education Lab, under the University of Chicago Urban Labs.
+While at Harris Public Policy, Yano was worked as an intern with the United States Marshals Service, helping to revise and update standard operating procedures of the Northern District of Illinois Office, and as a policy research assistant with the UChicago Crime and Education Lab.
+He was also instrumental in starting Root of Conflict, a podcast collaboration between The Pearson Institute and the University of Chicago Public Policy Podcasts.

 Prior to his time at the University of Chicago, Yano served at the US Embassy in Dhaka, Bangladesh, facilitating the Department of Defense’s development of Coastal Crisis Management Centers for the Bangladesh Coast Guard, and at the US Embassy in Kathmandu, Nepal, working with a variety of interagency partners to facilitate numerous joint exercises between the US military and the Nepali Army while also overseeing a team of Civil Affairs Soldiers conducting developmental projects throughout the country.

 Yano holds an undergraduate degree from the United States Military Academy with a double major in comparative politics and foreign area studies, focused on Latin America, during which he spent a semester at the Academia Militar das Agulhas Negras in Resende, Brazil.
 He speaks Japanese, Portuguese, and Korean.